 But Cruz-backers are anticipating Dewhurst will draw less than 50 percent of the vote, a scenario that would prompt a July 31 runoff.
 Under that scenario, Cruz (if he finishes second) would be able to make the race into a one-on-one fight between the establishment and the grassroots.
 Don’t underestimate how quickly outside money could come in if Cruz looks to be within striking distance—just as Richard Mourdock’s fundraising spiked after polls showed him competitive with Lugar.

 Finally, don’t automatically assume that Sen. Orrin Hatch, R-Utah, is safe after nearly dispatching state Sen. Dan Liljenquist at last month’s nominating convention.
 Hatch’s tireless work securing support from party loyalists and solidifying his conservative credentials have gone a long way toward securing a seventh term.
 However, like Lugar, he’s been in the Senate for 36 years, and he is running in a state that hasn’t been kind to GOP incumbents lately, with two other Republicans (former Sen. Robert Bennett and former Rep. Chris Cannon) losing renomination bids in the last four years.
 The race could close before the June 26 primary.

 Take a close look at the scoreboard: A well-respected senator suffering a historic primary loss, a once-popular former four-term governor being rebuked by party activists, a Republican establishment favorite losing despite a significant organizational advantage, and another one at serious risk of being defeated.
 If the tea party hasn’t already won, I don’t know what victory looks like.

-This article appears in the May 16, 2012, edition of National Journal Daily.
+This article appears in the May 16, 2012, edition of NJ Daily.